tbrlpld/RememberMe/README.md

 * Look up HTML tags/elements that suite the purpose of the elements best.
 Currently almost everything is divs.
 Try using things like header, nav, main, etc.
 * Create functions to build the DOM in the way that it is needed.
 HTML should not have more than body.
 * Add card animations for flipping the card, rejecting and accepting the pair and all cards matched (maybe a delay for congratulations necessary).
+* Apply responsive design practices to game.
+Start developing from small screen size and then go up.
 * Make restart button be only text icon (remove border etc.).
 * Also, restart button needs to be vertically centered in header (more apparent on bigger screen).
 * Make hover shadow of cards smaller.